How to deal Mental health problems in lockdown?

-The spread of coronavirus has led to lockdown and self-isolation being imposed throughout the affected countries both in the West and East.
-In simple terms it means that people get cooped up in their homes for weeks and even months, in an environment that resembles a self-imposed prison sentence.
+The spread of coronavirus has led to lockdown.
+And self-isolation being imposed throughout the affected countries both in the West and East.
+In simple terms it means that people get cooped up in their homes for weeks and even months.
+This is an environment that resembles a self-imposed prison sentence.
 And in this prison there is an enemy that is lurking unseen until the moment is ripe for him to strike.
 The enemy’s name is ‘depression’.

-Here we shall try to take a tested approach to solving the problem and turn to Millati Islami, the 12 steps program of recovering from addictions.
+Here we shall try to take a tested approach to solve the problem and turn to Millati Islami.
+The 12 steps program of recovering from addictions.
 It shall work for any mental problems because it is the first three steps that shall be relevant in all of such cases:

 1) We admitted that we were neglectful of our higher selves and that our lives have become unmanageable.

 2) We to believe that Allah could and would restore us to sanity.